Back to articles list Articles Cookbook

 Ultimately, while analytics software provides the tools for analysis itself, programming ensures that data is systematically organized, processed, and fed into these tools.
 This automation of processes and operations through programming is indispensable for effective data analytics across all sectors.

 Coding also will be handy for streamlining data cleaning and turning messy information into clear, accurate data sets ready for analysis.
 It also powers the creation of dashboards and visualizations, transforming raw data into interactive charts and graphs.
-These visual tools help in easily understanding trends, patterns, and insights, making data-driven decisions more accessible and informed.
+These visual tools help in easily understanding trends, patterns, and insights, making data-driven decisions more accessible and informed (for example, for visual marketing).

 What is SQL?